-- CTV revenue is revenue derived from Connected TV devices. - Video revenue is revenue derived from video format ads on all devices. - Net revenue is defined as our revenue calculated on a net basis by excluding the media cost for both Programmatic and Performance activities. - Adjusted EBITDA is defined as total comprehensive income for the period adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisition-related costs and other expenses (income), net. - Adjusted EBITDA margin is defined as Adjusted EBITDA as a percentage of net revenue. - An active customer is defined as an advertiser, agency, trading desk or third-party DSP that has used our platform within a trailing 365 day period. - An active publisher is defined as a publisher or third-party SSP that has used our platform within a trailing 365 day period. - A unique user is defined as an unduplicated visitor to a publisher's site connected to our platform from both direct and third-party sites in a one month period and "unique users" is the total number of unduplicated visitors to a publisher's site connected to our platform from both direct and third-party sites in a one month period.
-When a user visits a publisher's site that is connected to our platform, we receive the request along with a field that holds a unique ID number that identifies the source from which the request came, and as such "unique users" is a summation of unique ID numbers to produce a total of unduplicated visitors to publisher's sites connected to our platform.

-Net revenue retention rate is defined as net revenue generated in the year ended December 31, 2020 from the customers who were existing customers as of December 31, 2019 as a percentage of the net revenue generated in the year ended December 31, 2019 from the same group of customers.
+- Adjusted EBITDA is defined as total comprehensive income (loss) for the period adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisition-related costs and other expenses (income), net. - Adjusted EBITDA margin is defined as Adjusted EBITDA as a percentage of revenue. - An active customer is defined as an advertiser, agency, trading desk or third-party DSP that has used our platform within a trailing 365 day period. - An active publisher is defined as a publisher or third-party SSP that has used our platform within a trailing 365 day period. - A unique user is defined as an unduplicated visitor to a publisher's site connected to our platform from both direct and third-party sites in a one month period and "unique users" is the total number of unduplicated visitors to a publisher's site connected to our platform from both direct and third-party sites in a one month period.
+When a user visits a publisher's site that is connected to our platform, we receive the request along with a field that holds a unique ID number that identifies the source from which the request came, and as such "unique users" is a summation of unique ID numbers to produce a total of unduplicated visitors to publisher's sites connected to our platform. - Contribution ex-TAC retention rate is defined as Contribution ex-TAC generated in the year ended December 31, 2020 from the customers who were existing customers as of December 31, 2019 as a percentage of the Contribution ex-TAC generated in the year ended December 31, 2019 from the same group of customers.
 We consider all of our revenue to be recurring.